Anjok07/ultimatevocalremovergui/README.md

 **These install instructions are for Ubuntu 22.10.**

 - Download and save this repository [here](https://github.com/Anjok07/ultimatevocalremovergui/archive/refs/heads/master.zip)
-- From the saved directory run the following -
+- From the saved directory run the following commands in this order-

 ```
 sudo apt-get update